-Along with the central business zone provisions in the District Plan, the framework provide a holistic approach for managing and developing Palmerston North's centre.
+Along with the central business zone provisions in the District Plan, the framework provides a holistic approach for managing and developing Palmerston North's centre.
 It has a medium to long-term focus for investment, and provides context and guidance for the city's placemaking initiatives.

 City Centre Framework objectives

 The framework came out of the Urban Design Strategy and aims to:

 - communicate a vision for development in the city centre that allows private investors to leverage off Council spending